-The Government runs public Sector, but private individuals or companies run private Sector.
-There is a cut-throat competition between both the sectors, to prove itself better over the other sector.
-So, the article attempts to clarify the differences between public sector and private sector in tabular form.
+A cut-throat competition between both the sectors, to prove itself better over the other sector.
+So, the article attempts to outline the differences between public sector and the private sector in tabular form.

 |Basis for Comparison||Public Sector||Private Sector|